 With SpacesEDU my wishlist has been granted

 Students can celebrate and share their reading in a variety of mediums while having a space to connect and grow in their reading.

 Teachers can celebrate literacy, have a space to provide and store feedback in one space (no more backpack black holes), and visibly track curriculum with curriculum tags.

-Parents can celebrate growth in learning by viewing and commenting upon student work.
+Families can celebrate growth in learning by viewing and commenting upon student work.

 Let’s take a look at how you can make this happen in SpacesEDU